 Question: Do you have some kind of script that helps you with the first couple of calls to get the information you need?

-Josh Pheneger: I truly hate scripts because when I have them in front of me, I’m tempted to robotically go through them question by question, which is a problem for me and my style of selling.
+Josh Pheneger: I truly hate scripts because when I have them in front of me, I’m tempted to robotically go through them question by question, which is a problem for me and my style of selling as a new breed of salesperson.
 I do see their value, and I try to go into each conversation prepared, knowing what information I need to get.
 This makes it easier for me, because I feel like I can ask the questions in a more organic way based on how the conversation is going.

 Question: How can a salesperson engage with a sales process and use their own strengths to make that work?